nottdzr/nottdzr/README.md

 ### Hi there, I'm Tatiana Pastukhova 👋

-- 🔎 I’m looking for a new role as Data Analyst
+- 🦄 Analyst-trainee at Tinkoff
-- 👩‍🎓 Completed the Data Analyst Professional Training Cours by Yandex Practicum
+- 👩‍🎓 I completed the Data Analyst Professional Training Cours by Yandex Practicum in August'23
 - 🌱 Keep developing my skills at Python and SQL

 ## Languages and Tools: